 Where your money goes

 Since 1998, the Mother’s Day Classic has raised an incredible $35.3 million and funded more than 64 breast cancer research projects across Australia.
 Research has made a real impact over the last 21 years with survival rates increasing.
 But there is still more work to be done as eight women – our mothers, daughters, sisters, aunts and friends – are still losing their lives to breast cancer each day.

-Every dollar raised at the Women in Super Mother’s Day Classic goes to the National Breast Cancer Foundation to fund life-changing breast cancer research.
+All proceeds raised from the Women in Super Mother’s Day Classic goes to the National Breast Cancer Foundation to fund life-changing breast cancer research.
 By funding research we can make a real difference to those diagnosed with breast cancer – now and in the future.

 Mavis Robertson Fellowship

 The Mavis Robertson Fellowship was established in 2011 and is awarded to Australia’s best and brightest female researcher who also demonstrates to be a leader in breast cancer research.